ithacaElva/2022-Summer-Shopify-Data-Challenge/README.md

 -	Deep-dive Analysis:

-1. Check if any anomalies exist in the order amount by plotting the box plot.
+1. **Check if any anomalies exist in the order amount by plotting the box plot.**
 In the 5,000 data, there are 141 data associated with an order amount larger than Q3+1.5IQR, which are outliers according to the boxplot.

-2. Breakdown the target metric into component metrics.
+2. **Breakdown the target metric into component metrics.**
 As the target metric, AOV, can be decomposed into total_items and price_per_item, we bring in the component metric into analysis to check whether there are anomalies in the them that leads to anomalies in AOV.
 And I found ‘total_items = 2000’ and ‘price_per_item= 25725’ are anomalous data points.
 By removing data points related to the two anomalous data points, the value of AOV decreased from 3145.13 to 302.58, which is much normal.

-3. Segment AOV by shop, user and payment method.
+3. **Segment AOV by shop, user and payment method.**
 By, segmenting AOV by shop, I found the order records NO.42 and NO.78 shop are anomalous.
 Particularly, the price of sneaker models sold at NO.42 shop is   normal, but NO.607 user purchased 17 times at NO.42 shop and each time the NO.607 user purchased 2000 pairs of sneakers which in total is 704,000 order amount.
 In addition, the price of sneakers sold at NO.78 shop is 25,725 per pair, which is very expensive, so that every order amount at NO.78 shop is over 25,725.
 And there is no obvious anomaly with regards to particular payment method.The above anomalous data of NO.607 user at NO.42 shop and all orders at NO.78 shop lead to a high value of AOV.
 If we removing the above anomalous data, the AOV will drop from 3145.13 to 302.58.

-4. Check temporal factor by plotting the time series trend of AOV.
+4. **Check temporal factor by plotting the time series trend of AOV.**
 There is no evidence of progressive increase of AOV, but we can say there are sudden increase in AOV because once the NO.607 user purchased at NO.42 shop or any order is made at NO.78 shop the AOV will increase at that day.
 Worth to mention, there are two different order but all the information of the order are the same including the timestamp of purchase.
 Therefore, I suspect that there may be some manual mistake or technical issue cased mistake in this dataset.

 #### b.
 What metric would you report for this dataset?

-1. Median Order Value:
+1.**Median Order Value:**
 Compared with the averaged order value, the median order value is a more robust metric and will not easily affected by outliers.

-2. Revised AOV (after removing outliers):
+2.**Revised AOV (after removing outliers):**
 If we remove the extreme values of order amount made by NO.607 user at NO.42 shop and all orders made at NO.78 shop, we can get a revised AOV.

 Personally, I prefer the first one, median order value to report for this dataset.